cowpu2/tex/README.md

-��# tex
+# tex

-R file to plot daily lake levels for Lake Texoma.
+Python script to download lake level data and write out csv for each day R file to read csvs and plot daily lake levels for Lake Texoma.